SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

 # Schedule training
 You can schedule a training for your intelligent scenarios.
 Once the trainings are scheduled, model versions are created automatically based on the selected frequency and preselected filters.

 1. Open the Fiori Launchpad.
-Check the URL, Input the username and password provided in the cheat sheet.

-    Click on **My Home** section and choose the **Intelligent Scenario Management** app.
+Ctrl+Click [here](https://44.217.183.24:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=100&sap-language=EN#Shell-home) to open Fiori Launchpad in a new tab.
+Input the username and password provided in the cheat sheet.
+Click on **Analytics** section, you can find **Analytics** tab in **More** if it's not displayed in front.
+Then, choose the Intelligent Scenario Management app.
     ![](./images/Scheduling/1.png)
 2. Search the **First-Class Seats Occupied** scenario created by you and navigate to the details page by clicking the **>** icon.